 As much as we love to watch football for its quality, sometimes it’s the human side of the sport that brings the most entertainment.

-Let’s take a look at some human highlight reels from Wednesday’s football action across Europe…
+Let’s take a look at some human highlight reels from Wednesday’s action across Europe…

 Arsenal vs Vitoria Guimares

-UEFA scheduled Arsenal’s Europa League group stage match against Portuguese side Vitoria Guimaraes as part of its regional protocol.
-The Gunners form hasn’t been the best as of late.
-Arsenal gave up their lead to draw the match 1-1, and the best bits of banter came from Arsenal fans reflecting on their Champions League days.
+UEFA scheduled Arsenal’s Europa League group stage match against Portuguese side Vitoria Guimaraes on a Wednesday, as part of its regional protocol.
+The Gunners form hasn’t been the best as of late and Arsenal gave up a late 1-0 lead to draw the match.
+The best bits of banter came from Arsenal fans reflecting on their Champions League days.
 Football Twitter never disappoints.

 — Bhavs (@bhavss14) November 6, 2019